grafana/grafana/docs/sources/project/building_from_source.md

 #### Building on Windows

 The Grafana backend includes Sqlite3 which requires GCC to compile.
-So in order to compile Grafana on windows you need to install GCC.
+So in order to compile Grafana on Windows you need to install GCC.
 We recommend [TDM-GCC](http://tdm-gcc.tdragon.net/download).

 [node-gyp](https://github.com/nodejs/node-gyp#installation) is the Node.js native addon build tool and it requires extra dependencies to be installed on Windows.
 In a command prompt which is run as administrator, run: